 Another big cable sports channel, TSN, has a standalone streaming component called TSN+.
 Subscribers have full access to TSN's extensive content, including news and commentary lineup.

 It's also the only provider of international hockey, including the World Juniors and World Championship tournaments.
-Aside from its actual game coverage, TSN+ provides more than 200 sports documentaries, including the critically acclaimed 30 for 30 series from ESPN and films from HBO.
+Aside from its game coverage, TSN+ offers more than 200 sports documentaries, including the critically acclaimed 30 for 30 series from ESPN and HBO films.

 Here are some of the highlights of what you can watch with TSN+: